-From 1996 through 2001, William was Executive Director of Inner-City Scholarship Fund, which supports NYC Catholic schools serving children from low-income families.
-Under his leadership, student scholarships and school capital repairs increased dramatically through more than $100 million raised in annual and endowment funds.
+From 1996 through 2001, William was Executive Director of the Inner-City Scholarship Fund, which supports NYC Catholic schools serving children from low-income families.
+William led dramatic increases in student scholarships, school capital repairs, and funding for schools, with more than $100 million raised in annual and endowment funds.

-William began his career in advertising and sales management, including positions with Procter & Gamble and Corning Inc.
+William began his career in advertising and sales management, including roles with Procter & Gamble and Corning Inc.

 William is a trustee of the Altman Foundation and Partnership Schools.
-In addition, he serves on advisory boards for Columbia University and the Federal Reserve Bank of NY.
-He has also been appointed to a citywide commission and an educational task force by NYC Mayors Bloomberg and de Blasio, respectively.
+He serves on advisory boards for Columbia University and the Federal Reserve Bank of NY.
+William has received several recognition awards and has been appointed by NYC Mayors to a citywide commission and an education task force.

-William is former board President of the NYC Association of Fundraising Professionals.
+William is former board President of the NYC Association of Fundraising Professionals and is an active member of Black Agency Executives.

 Executive Vice President